Dr Stephanie Williams

 Biography of Dr Stephanie Williams, member of the CDI Editorial Advisory Board

-Dr Williams is a Public Health Physician and Epidemiologist who has been Principal Specialist Health at the Department of Foreign Affairs and Trade (DFAT) since 2017.
-As Principal Specialist Health, she leads technical advice for health investments across the Australian development program.
+Dr Williams is a Public Health Physician and Epidemiologist who was the Principal Specialist Health at the Department of Foreign Affairs and Trade (DFAT) between 2017 and 2023.
+As Principal Specialist for Health, she led technical advice for health investments across the Australian development program.